mongodb-developer/get-started-readme/CONTRIBUTING.md

       * Prerequisites
       * How to start a Docker image with development prerequisites installed

-  * Links to relevant MongoDB Blog Quickstart series posts
+  * Links to relevant MongoDB Blog Quick Start series posts (if any)
   * Links to relevant MongoDB driver reference documentation
   * Links to MongoDB Atlas free-tier sign-up